openebs/openebs/designs/helm-charts/local-bind-volumes.md

 ## 10. Unresolved Questions
 - Unset feature / the affinity is immutable in the PV.
 Possible options?
   - Get rid of the unset, once volume is created cannot be changed.
+If user want to change, can create a new volume or manual intervention like recreating pv manifest with desired spec.
   - Delete pv definition retaining data volume and recreate the new pv pointing to original volume
-  - Make a volume replica with openebs.io/csi-node in [mayastor] affinity, and delete original volume